bokulich-lab/moshpit-docs/docs/chapters/03_workflows/03_quality_control.md

 For human-associated samples, filter against a combined index of the GRCh38 reference genome and the draft human pangenome.

-Build the index once (and reuse it across experiments), then filter:
+Build the index once with [`construct-human-pangenome-index`](#q2-action-quality-control-construct-human-pangenome-index) (and reuse it across experiments), then filter:

 ```{code} bash
 mosh quality-control construct-human-pangenome-index \